-Since then, we've seen apps like Snapchat and TikTok fill Vine's void.
-They both allow users to express their creativity while embracing short mobile videos and have attracted Gen Z and millennial audiences.
+Since then, we've seen apps like Snapchat, Instagram’s Reels feature, and TikTok fill its void.
+They allow users to express their creativity with short mobile videos while attracting Gen Z and millennial audiences.
 They also feel more niche and non-traditional than older platforms, like Facebook or Twitter.

 Snapchat, which launched in 2011, allows users to create video-based stories about their lives and send video or image-based messages to their friends.
 Unlike most other apps, Snapchat content expires either immediately or after 24 hours.
 This platform leads to users creating content that is more lighthearted on uncensored than other more public-facing platforms.

 Meanwhile, TikTok, which launched in just 2017, is similar to Vine in that it allows users to create 10 to 60-second looping videos that can be seen on their profiles or can be algorithmically placed on feeds of users with similar interests or demographics.

 Instagram Reels, launched in late 2020, is the platform's answer to TikTok.
 The similarities between the two are many — they both allow users to quickly create short-form videos and add filters, effects, and music.
 However, the most noticeable difference between the two is the length of videos.
 A Reel is capped at 60 seconds, whereas a TikTok video can reach 3 minutes.

 At the moment, all three apps continue to grow.
 Instagram has 500 million daily users globally, closely followed by Snapchat with 306 million.
 Not to be outshined, TikTok hit a big milestone towards the end of 2021 — 1 billion daily users.

 Despite each platform's growth, marketers in the social media realm are wondering, "Are any of these worth the hype?
 Or will they just become another Vine?"

 To learn more about the strength of these three apps, the HubSpot Blog surveyed 1,000+ marketers to find out where they're investing their time and money.